-Jon Karcich, who played for Santa Clara from 2007-09, is in his second year as an assistant coach for the Bronco baseball program.
+Jon Karcich, who played for Santa Clara from 2007-09, is in his third year as an assistant coach for the Bronco baseball program.

 In the last two years under Karcich, Stanford recorded some of the best defensive seasons in program history.
-In 2017, Stanford posted the No. 15 ranked fielding percentage in the nation at .980, recording just 45 errors in 58 games.
+In 2017, the Cardinal posted the No. 15 ranked fielding percentage in the nation at .980, recording just 45 errors in 58 games.
 In 2016, Stanford finished No. 1 in the nation with a school record fielding percentage of .983, and also finished with the fewest errors in program history (35 in 54 games).

 Also at Stanford, Karcich coached 2015 fifth-round draft pick Drew Jackson, who led the Cardinal with a .320 batting average as a junior, and 2016 sixth-round pick Tommy Edman, who led Stanford in hits, runs, steals and triples.
 In 2017, two of Karcich's disciples were picked among the top five rounds as Quinn Brodey was selected in the third round, and two-time All-Pac-12 and All-Pac-12 defensive team honoree Matt Winaker was a fifth-round pick by the Mets.
 Karcich helped the 2017 team record its highest average, most doubles and best slugging percentage in five years.

 Karcich arrived at Stanford after serving as an assistant coach at Chandler-Gilbert Community College (Ariz.) and as head coach of the Shelter Island Bucks of the Hamptons Collegiate Baseball League.
 Karcich acted as the bench and infield coach as Chandler-Gilbert went 31-25 record in the highly respected Arizona Community College Athletic Conference in 2014.